vv-work/PiggyRace/README.md

 Key principles: server authoritative simulation; client-side prediction for local pig; reconciliation on server snapshots; interpolation for remote pigs; fixed-timestep motor for stability.

+## NGO Usage (What we rely on)
+- `NetworkManager` prefab configured with Unity Transport (UTP).
+- `NetworkBehaviour` components for player controllers and the race game manager.
+- RPCs (`ServerRpc`/`ClientRpc`) for input submission and events.
+- `NetworkVariable<T>` for shared race state (phase, countdown, lap totals).
+- `NetworkTransform` or custom transform sync + smoothing for remote players.
+- Optional: Unity Relay + Lobby for discovery and NAT traversal.

 ## Development Setup
 - Unity 6.2 with NGO 2.5.0 and Unity Transport.
 Input System enabled (already present).
 - Editor: Fixed Timestep 0.0167s (60 Hz).
 Avoid frame-dependent logic in simulation.